News, alerts and events

 The MED program offers a thesis or non-thesis option for the

 completion of the degree.
-A practicum and comprehensive examination
+A practicum and successful completion of

-is required for the guidance and counseling strand/ESA Certificate
+MED 698 are required for the guidance and counseling strand/ESA

 School of Education Graduate Handbook.